cilium/cilium/Documentation/network/kubernetes/local-redirect-policy.rst

 Verify that entry Cilium's eBPF kube-proxy replacement updated the service entry with type ``LocalRedirect`` and the node-local backend selected by the policy.
-Make sure to run ``cilium service list`` in Cilium pod running on the same node as ``lrp-pod``.
+Make sure to run ``cilium-dbg service list`` in Cilium pod running on the same node as ``lrp-pod``.

 .. code-block:: shell-session

-    $ kubectl exec -it -n kube-system cilium-5ngzd -- cilium service list ID   Frontend               Service Type       Backend
+    $ kubectl exec -it -n kube-system cilium-5ngzd -- cilium-dbg service list ID   Frontend               Service Type       Backend
     [...]
     4    172.20.0.51:80         LocalRedirect      1 => 10.16.70.187:80